Kai Budde: Five Pro Tour titles in two years

 Throughout the season a few more Grand Prix titles followed and eventually he managed another Top 8 appearance at Pro Tour Nice, this time losing in the quarter-final to Bram Snepvangers.
-Before the final event of the season, the World Championship in Sydney, Kai was already locked in to succeed himself as Pro Tour Player of the Year.
+Before the final event of the season, the World Championship in Sydney, Budde was already locked in to succeed himself as Pro Tour Player of the Year.
 Only a week after Nice, Budde won the German Nationals, securing another title he had not won before and thus making the national team.
-While he finished 44th individually at the World Championship, Kai led the German team with Felix Schneiders, a fellow player from his Cologne days, and Mark Ziegner to the team title.
+While he finished 44th individually at the World Championship, Budde led the German team with Felix Schneiders, a fellow player from his Cologne days, and Mark Ziegner to the team title.

-Phoenix Foundation won the first Pro Tour of the 2002-03 season, giving Kai an early lead in the Pro Player of the Year race.
+Phoenix Foundation won the first Pro Tour of the 2002-03 season, giving Budde an early lead in the Pro Player of the Year race.
 Also this set the three Phoenix Foundation members in the top three spots in lifetime Pro Tour wins until Jon Finkel overtook Blume with his victory in Kuala Lumpur five years later.
-After a few mediocre finishes through mid-season Kai won his seventh Pro Tour in Chicago, beating some of the most accomplished players such as Jon Finkel, William Jensen, and Nicolai Herzog along the way.
-Despite making no further Top 8 appearances in the season Kai was able to take his fourth Pro Player of the Year title with a comfortable lead.
+After a few mediocre finishes through mid-season Budde won his seventh Pro Tour in Chicago, beating some of the most accomplished players such as Jon Finkel, William Jensen, and Nicolai Herzog along the way.
+Despite making no further Top 8 appearances in the season Budde was able to take his fourth Pro Player of the Year title with a comfortable lead.

-Later Magic career, cancer diagnosis, and Player of the Year trophy
+Later Magic career and Player of the Year trophy

 In 2003-04 Phoenix Foundation managed to open with another top 4 appearance, but lost in the semi-final to the eventual winners.
-Kai managed to make a few more Top 8 appearance at Grand Prixs, among those a victory at the then biggest Magic tournament ever at Madrid, but he found less success after 2004.
+Budde managed to make a few more Top 8 appearance at Grand Prixs, among those a victory at the then biggest Magic tournament ever at Madrid, but he found less success after 2004.
 He managed an undefeated first day at Pro Tour Philadelphia in the following season, but was quickly eliminated from the event afterwards.
-Budde has since been considered to be retired from Pro Play although he has shown up for a Pro Tour from time to time.
+Budde was then considered to be retired from Pro Play although he showed up for a Pro Tour from time to time.
 Eventually he was inducted into the Hall of Fame at the 2007 World Championship in New York City.
 Over the next years he played on the Pro Tour occasionally, but without much success.

 In 2010 Budde made his tenth Pro Tour top 8 in Amsterdam, and in 2011 he made his fifteenth Grand Prix top 8 in Paris.
-Since Pro Tour Return to Ravnica Budde has been a part of the team currently called 'The Pantheon', alongside players such as Jon Finkel, William Jensen, and Gabriel Nassif.
+Starting with Pro Tour Return to Ravnica Budde was a part of the team currently called 'The Pantheon', alongside players such as Jon Finkel, William Jensen, and Gabriel Nassif.
 In 2019, he made the Top 4 of the Mythic Championship III, a rebranded version of the Pro Tour, which was entirely played on Magic: The Gathering Arena.
 In 2023, Budde made another Top 8 at Pro Tour The Lord of the Rings in Barcelona.